ako/CsvServices/readme.md

 ### Todo

 * Add configuration to specify which modules/entities should have csv endpoints

+### Changelog

+  * 1.1.4

-* Enable use of /csv path in sandboxes
+    * Removed need for sandbox workaround for url path, enabled use of /csv path in sandboxes